yashraj-kumawat-14/FinoShok/README.md

 We welcome contributions to FinoShok!
 Please follow these steps to contribute:

-Fork the repository.Create a new branch (git checkout -b feature-branch).Commit your changes (git commit -am 'Add new feature').Push to the branch (git push origin feature-branch).Create a new Pull Request.
-ContactFor any inquiries or support, please contact us at yashrajkumawat7357@gmail.com .
+Fork the repository.
+Create a new branch (git checkout -b feature-branch).
+Commit your changes (git commit -am 'Add new feature').
+Push to the branch (git push origin feature-branch).
+Create a new Pull Request.
+Contact For any inquiries or support, please contact us at yashrajkumawat7357@gmail.com .

 Thank you for using FinoShok!

-This `README.md` provides a comprehensive overview of your microfinance software, including features, installation instructions, usage, contributing guidelines, and contact information.
-Feel free to adjust the details, especially the repository URL and contact information, to match your specific project setup.